(206) 207 3461 [email protected]

 Patent Drawings Rules: What Scale to Consider?

-The scale used for making drawings must be large enough to represent mechanism without crowding when the drawing gets short in size to two-thirds in reproduction.
-Allowance of various indications such as “actual size” or “scale ½” on the drawings are not because they lose their respective meaning after being in a different format.
+The scale used for making drawings must be large enough to represent the mechanism without crowding when the drawing gets short in size to two-thirds in reproduction.
+Allowance of various indications such as “actual size” or “scale ½” on the drawings is not because they lose their respective meaning after being in a different format.

 Patent Drawings Rules: To Understand Lines, Numbers, and Letters Character

-“Drawing is a vision on paper”
+“Drawing is a vision on paper.”

--Andrew Loomis-
+-Andrew Loomis

 Patent Drawings Rules: What Shade to Use?